michaperki/git-testing/README.md

-change to readme from test-merge
+change to readme from test-merge, now tracked